Gates Are Not What You Need in RNNs: Experiments

 \section{Experiments}

 To test our unit's performance against the chosen competitors (GRU, LSTM, Mogrifier LSTM), we run experiments on language modeling, music modeling, sentiment analysis, and MNIST image classification tasks.
 These tasks are commonly used for evaluating recurrent networks.
+All chosen units are equivalent in terms of trainable parameters in our experiments, to ensure a fair comparison.